 Tokyo Gas’s Toyosu Smart Energy Center

-A large high-efficiency gas cogeneration system has been installed in the redevelopment zone in Nihonbashi Muromachi 3-chome to serve as an independent distributed power source.
-This will supply electricity and heat to existing office buildings and commercial facilities in the surrounding area as well as within the redevelopment zone, making it the first such project in Japan.
-New projects of this kind will encourage the area-wide adoption of smart energy technologies and also contribute to the development of dramatically more disaster resilient cities.
-This particular project is being run by Mitsui Fudosan TG Smart Energy, Inc. (a joint venture formed by Mitsui Fudosan and Tokyo Gas) and it is expected to be completed in March 2019.
+Japan’s First SEN to Serve Neighboring Facilities in Nihonbashi MuromachiA large high-efficiency CHP system has been installed in the redevelopment zone in Nihonbashi Muromachi 3-chome to serve as an independent distributed power source.
+The system will supply electricity and heat to office buildings and commercial facilities in the surrounding area as well as within the redevelopment zone, making it the first such project in Japan.
+New projects of this kind will encourage the area-wide adoption of smart energy technologies and contribute to the development of cities that are much more resilient to disasters.
+The project is being run by Mitsui Fudosan TG Smart Energy, Inc. (a joint venture formed by Mitsui Fudosan and Tokyo Gas) and is expected to be completed in March 2019.

-Tokyo Gas Group is pursuing a number of projects (including development of an energy center) in Tsunashima Sustainable Smart Town, a next-generation urban smart city that is to be developed on the former site of a Panasonic factory in the Tsunashima-higashi district of Kohoku-ku in Yokohama, Kanagawa Prefecture.
-The first energy services came on stream in December 2016, and they are now being progressively expanded.
+Participation in Yokohama’s Tsunashima-Higashi Smart Town ProjectThe Tokyo Gas Group is pursuing a number of projects, including development of an energy center, in Tsunashima Sustainable Smart Town, a next-generation urban smart city that will be developed on the former site of a Panasonic factory in the Tsunashima-Higashi district of Kohoku Ward in Yokohama, Kanagawa Prefecture.
+The first energy services came on stream in December 2016, and they are now being gradually expanded.
 The plan is to develop energy supply systems based on an advanced model for sharing heat and power supplies to diverse facilities over a more compact area than in the past.
-We will improve supply continuity by installing a gas cogeneration system in the town energy center and using multiple power sources and disaster-resistant medium-pressure gas lines, while the use of more efficient equipment and area-wide energy utilization will also improve environmental friendliness.
-And lastly, the delivery of energy services will ensure the financial viability of these improvements in supply stability and environmental friendliness.
+We will improve supply continuity by installing a CHP system in the town energy center and using multiple power sources and disaster-resistant medium-pressure gas lines.
+The use of more efficient equipment and area-wide energy utilization will also improve environmental friendliness.
+The delivery of energy services will ensure the financial viability of these improvements in supply stability and environmental friendliness.